dbountouridis/siren/README.md

 A simulation framework for the visualization and analysis of the effects of different recommenders systems in an online news enviroment.
 This simulation draws mainly on the e-commerce simulation work of Fleder and Hosanagar (2017).
 However, to account for the specificities of news consumption, it includes both users preferences and editorial priming as they interact in a news-webpage context.

+SIREN's interface currently offers recommendations based the [MyMediaLite](www.mymedialite.net/) toolbox and visualizations for two diversity metrics (long-tail and unexpectedness).
+SIREN can be used by content providers (news outlets) to investigate which recommendation strategy fits better their diversity needs.
+At the same time, SIREN's code can be adapted/expanced by researchers to analyse various recommender effects in a news environment.

 ## Overview